ovotech/bit-node-tools/packages/apollo-datasource-axios/README.md

 # AxiosDataSource for Apollo

 A rest datasource that uses axios under the hood.
-This allows adding generic interceptors, adaptors etc.
+This allows adding generic interceptors, adapters etc.
 Integrates with cache and cache policies.
+Supports Interceptors.

 ### Using